transposit-connectors/smartsheet_slack_helpdesk/README.md

 # Smartsheet Slack helpdesk app

-A Slackbot helper that lets users in a Slack workspace create helpdesk tickets in Smartsheet
+A Slackbot helper that lets users in a Slack workspace create helpdesk tickets in Smartsheet, based on the [IT Request Management Template](https://www.smartsheet.com/marketplace/templates/it-request-management) by Smartsheet.

 ## Setup